-The Fellowship runs for twelve months from September.
-Two Fellows are appointed each year, one EEA citizen and one New Zealand citizen.
-The programme is accredited as a Post-Graduate Diploma from the University of Leeds.
+The Fellowship runs from September 2022 through to August 2023, and is accredited as a Postgraduate Diploma from the University of Leeds.

-Hannah, from the North East of England, is a University of Manchester music graduate.
-She also has experience of assisting children’s and adult choirs and working with young people with Autism.
-Hannah says: “I have witnessed first-hand how participation in the arts impacts individuals and small groups of people.
-I would like to learn how to deliver projects with the same positive impact but on a much larger scale, through such a highly regarded national arts organisation as Opera North.”
+“I have witnessed first-hand how participation in the arts impacts individuals and small groups of people.
+I am now learning how to deliver projects with the same positive impact but on a much larger scale, through such a highly regarded national arts organisation as Opera North.”

 Some of our former Fellows share their experience and tips: –

-The Scholarships are fully funded through the generous support of Mrs Maureen Pettman and the late Professor Barrie Pettman through the Opera North Future Fund.
-The Pettman Dare Scholarship programme is delivered through DARE, a unique partnership between Opera North and the University of Leeds in the UK.
+The Fellowships are fully funded through the generous donations of Mrs Maureen Pettman and the late Professor Barrie Pettman through the Opera North Future Fund and is delivered through the unique partnership between Opera North and the University of Leeds.
 DARE is joined by New Zealand Opera and the University of Auckland in New Zealand.

-If you have any specific questions please contact DARE Manager Lesley Patrick, Lesley@dareyou.org.uk
+If you have any questions, please contact Fern Pullan and Becky Smith at email@example.com.